Question: “As a line of Bible study could we look at Leah who, among others, had poor eyesight. Why does Genesis even mention it?”

 When the wedding came, Laban put on a big feast.
 We know that Laban had an eager eye for business when, as a younger man, he showed an interest in the gold and jewellery that his sister Rebekah had been given by Abraham’s servant.
 Laban now saw a way of getting another seven years work out of Jacob, who was strong and ready to work hard.

 Jacob had been feasting with the other guests and there was probably some fine wine consumed, and Jacob may have been feeling slightly the worse for celebrating.
 There is also a distinct possibility that his eyesight was already slightly weak – we read later that, “Jacob was half blind because of his age and could hardly see” (Gen 48:10).
-We can easily work out from the ages at various points of people's lives recorded in Genesis that Jacob was about 77 years old when he married Leah.
+We can easily work out that Jacob was about 77 years old when he married Leah.

 Leah was veiled and, under Laban’s direction, made to look like her sister and probably given instructions to keep quiet until the union had been made.